Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory

-It is also straightforward to check that adopting a different scheme for the strong coupling leaves the results for the Borel sums, the FOPT Borel sum ambiguity as well as the asymptotic separation unchanged.
-All qualitative statements just made remain intact as well, apart from the fact that the onset of the oscillatory behavior of the series is shifted towards higher orders if IR renormalon contributions are enhanced by the change of scheme.
-For example, if we adopt a scheme where the Adler function's Borel function has the form of Eq.~(\ref{eq:AdlerBorelb0}) with $\lambda=10/3$, which corresponds to using the coupling $a_{\lambda=10/3}(x) = a(x)/(1+5/3\, a(x))$, the outcome shown in Fig.~\ref{fig:beta0Rtau53} is obtained.
-The invariance of the asymptotic separation under changes of $\lambda$ for this geometric kind of scheme modification follows from the identify $f_p(\gamma,a)=e^{p\eta}\sum_{i=0}^\infty f_p(\gamma-i,a/(1+a\eta))(-\eta)^i/(i!)$ for $f_p(\gamma,a)\equiv e^{-p/a} a^{1-\gamma}/\Gamma(\gamma)$, and also applies beyond the large-$\beta_0$ approximation.
-Overall we find that the FOPT as well as the CIPT series each are compatible with their respective Borel sums and that none of the series behave in any strange way.
-However, the essential point is that even though the $p=2$ renormalon does not contribute to the ambiguity of the FOPT Borel sum, it provides the dominant contribution to the asymptotic separation.
-In fact for the case of $R_\tau$ the exact value for the asymptotic separation is $-0.0202094$ from which $-0.0202591$ (which is $99.8\%$) comes from the $p=2$ renormalon.
+It is straightforward to check that adopting a different scheme for the strong coupling leaves the results for the Borel sums, the FOPT Borel sum ambiguity as well as the asymptotic separation strictly invariant.
+This is according to the principles of the renormalon calculus mentioned at the beginning of Sec.~\ref{sec:Borelrepresentation}.
+All qualitative statements just made remain intact as well, apart from the facts that the order region where the series approach their Borel sums and the onset of the oscillatory behavior of the series is shifted toward higher orders if schemes are adopted where the strong coupling value is decreased and UV renormalon contributions are suppressed by the change of scheme.
+For example, if we adopt a scheme where the Adler function's Borel function has the form of Eq.~(\ref{eq:AdlerBorelb0}) with $\lambda=10/3$, which corresponds to using the coupling $a^{(5/3)}(x) = a(x)/(1+5/3\, a(x))$ and $\alpha_s^{(5/3)}(m_\tau^2)=0.24185$, the outcome shown in Fig.~\ref{fig:beta0Rtau53} is obtained.
+We see that the region where the series approach their Borel sums is shifted to higher orders and we can also observe more clearly that the CIPT series bounces back from its Borel sum around the twelfth order.
+In Figs.~\ref{fig:beta0Rtau5} and \ref{fig:beta0Rtau253} the analogue results are shown for $\lambda=20/3$ ($\alpha_s^{(15/3)}(m_\tau^2)=0.15332$) and $\lambda=10$ ($\alpha_s^{(25/3)}(m_\tau^2)=0.11224$), respectively.
+For these $\lambda$ values, the regions where the series approach their Borel sums is shifted to even higher orders.
+Interestingly, we also observe that the CIPT series approaches more closely the Borel sum for larger values of $\lambda$ and that the bounce back feature diminishes.
+This shows that the bounce back feature of the CIPT series is a scheme-dependent issue and that our analytic result for the asymptotic separation also applies for the kinematic weight function relevant for $R_\tau$.